-Anthony Borges: Parkland Shooting Survivor Files First Lawsuit In the Stoneman Douglas Shooting
+Anthony Borges: Parkland Shooting Survivor Files First Lawsuit In The Stoneman Douglas Shooting

-Anthony Borges, a Parkland School Shooting survivor who took five bullets while protecting other classmates during the shooting, became the first of the victims to file a lawsuit over the mass shooting, The Orlando Sentinel is reporting.
+Anthony Borges, a Parkland School shooting survivor who took five bullets while protecting other classmates during the shooting, became the first of the victims to file a lawsuit over the mass shooting, the Orlando Sentinel is reporting.

 Borges was one of 17 people to have been wounded in the February 14 attack but survive (another 17 were killed).
 Specifically, the 15-year-old used his body to barricade the door to his classroom, where 20 students with his side.
-He paid for his heroism with five bullet wounds, and was the last of the injured survivors to leave the hospital.
+He paid for his heroism with five bullet wounds and was the last of the injured survivors to leave the hospital.
 He was released from the hospital on April 4, as CNN reported at the time.

 In March, while Borges was still hospitalized, his family announced their intention to sue.